 each set the limit to 4GB.
 Alternatively, you set the environment variable PRISM_JAVAMAXMEM before running PRISM.
 For example, under a

-If you are running PRISM on Windows you will have to do this manually by modifying the
+If you are running PRISM on Windows you will have to do make adjustments to Java memory manually, by modifying the

 -Xmx4g to the list of arguments in the call to